 The standard of proof to be applied in determining whether the presumption has been rebutted is proof on a balance of probabilities.
-This is the same basic standard of proof applicable in the workers' compensation system.
+Balance of probabilities means "more likely than not."
 If the evidence is more heavily weighted in favour of a conclusion that it was something other than the employment that caused the disease, then the contrary will be considered to have been proved and the presumption is rebutted.
-The gathering and weighing of evidence generally is covered in policy items #97.00 through #97.60.
+The presumption is not rebutted because there is a lack of evidence to support work causation.
+The gathering and weighing of evidence generally is covered in policy items #97.00 through #97.70.

 Difficulties may arise in determining whether the worker was employed in the process or industry described in the second column.
 This often arises because of the use of such words as "excessive" or "prolonged".
 While the Board would like to define more precisely the amount and duration of exposure required instead of using these words, it is usually not possible.

 The exact amounts will often vary according to the particular circumstances of the work place and the worker, or may not be quantified with sufficient precision by the available research.
 However, while such words are of uncertain meaning, there is valid reason for inserting them.
 Individual judgment must be exercised in each case to determine their meaning, having regard to the medical and other evidence available as to what is a reasonable amount or duration of exposure.